flutter/website/src/release/breaking-changes/material-3-migration.md

 Some components couldn't merely be updated to match the Material 3 Design spec but needed a whole new implementation.
-Such components require manual migration since the Flutter SDK doesn’t know what, exactly, you want.
+Such components require manual migration since the Flutter SDK doesn't know what, exactly, you want.

 Replace the Material 2 style [`BottomNavigationBar`][] widget with the new [`NavigationBar`][] widget.
-It’s slightly taller, contains pill-shaped navigation indicators, and uses new color mappings.
+It's slightly taller, contains pill-shaped navigation indicators, and uses new color mappings.

 Code before migration: